 Manfred Spreng is a volunteer in the executive committee of the Free Evangelical Church, Erlangen.
 He is also the leader of the discussion forum, Life and Faith in Erlangen/Nuremberg.
 Prof. Spreng is motivated by the meaning and consolidation of Christian faith in all private and public fields of life as well as maintaining Christian values.

 Since May 2012, he is member in the Advisory Board of the Nehemiah Gateway University.

 Professor Spreng is married with three children and six grandchildren.

 In 1990, Kai Uellendahl graduated with a degree in Economics from the Ruhr-University in Bochum as well as the Bergische University in Wuppertal.

 Between 1991 and 1999, he worked in different Controlling departments for the GRUNDIG enterprise.
 Following that, he was employed by the adidas-Solomon AG for nine years, serving in the positions of, but not limited to, Senior Controller (Europe), CEO adidas Switzerland as well as Chief Financial Officer and Chief Operations Officer for Solomon Central (Germany, Austria, Switzerland, Slovenia).

 From 2008 to 2014, he held the position of Chief Financial Officer of the ROSEN Group.
 After five years as Chief Financial Officer of LUCERNE FESTIVAL, one of the world’s leading concert promoters for classical and contemporary music, he is now working as a business consultant.

 In 2002 he came into contact with Nehemiah Gateway Albania.
 Since then he has been supporting the foundation with his professional know-how and was chairman of the supervisory board from 2009 to 2012.

-Kai Uellendahl is married with three children.
+Kai Uellendahl is married and has three adult children.